itthinx/groups/readme.txt

 #### Sensible options ####

-- Administrator overrides can be turned off
+- Enable access restrictions by custom post type
-- Optional tree view for groups can be shown only when needed
+- An optional tree view for groups can be shown when desired
 - Provides its own set of permissions
+- Administrator overrides for tests
 - Cleans up after testing with a "delete all plugin data" option

 #### Framework ####